Frentan/statistics101.github.io/statistics-101.md

 ![Arithmetic Mean](https://raw.githubusercontent.com/Frentan/statistics101.github.io/master/images/arithmetic_mean.png)

 It is colloquially just called *the* average, but it's better to specify depending in context.
-For a variable with independent realizations (where the occurrence of each does not affect the probability of occurrence of the others), it is the theoretical expected value.
+For a variable with independent realizations (where the occurrence of each does not affect the probability of occurrence of the others), it is the theoretical **expected value**.

 A second type is the **geometric mean**.
 Instead of the sum of elements, it uses the product of their values, being the *n*th root of this: